Al Kharaitiyat SC: History

 Al Kharaitiyat is among the newest sports clubs in Qatar, having been formed in 1996 as Al-Hilal.
 Among the founders were:

 Upon its formation, it was entered into the Qatari Second Division.
-After winning the second division title in 2004, they earned a spot in the top tier.
+After winning the second division title in 2004, they earned a spot in the top tier, the Qatar Stars League.
 Shortly after, the club was renamed to its current name, Al Kharaitiyat, on 19 October 2004 by a decision of the vice-president of the Qatar Olympic Committee in order to better represent the district it is located in.
+The team was relegated from the Stars League in the 2004–05 season after a 3–3 draw with Al Ahli on 6 April 2005 with two matches left to play in the season.

-In 2008 the team was promoted to the Qatar Stars League.
+In 2008 the team was once again promoted to the Stars League.

 Supporters

 A fan club was established in 2008 after the team won promotion to the Qatar Stars League.